jes/notes/cyclecar.md

 Note the GY6 reversing gearbox has a reduced ratio in reverse, so it matters which way you drive it!

 The GY6 gearbox may be able to handle more power.
 One guy was having the "universal go-kart" one keep skipping teeth, although I don't quite understand why, it's possible his issue was with some other part of his drivetrain.

+The universal go kart reversing gearbox specs say that forward ratio is "1:1:3" and reverse is "1:2:6" - but what does this mean?
+It only has 2 shafts inside, should only have one ratio.
+This does mean that a straight bypass of the reversing gearbox would leave you over-geared by like a factor of 3.

 Chassis: